stephenafamo/bob/website/docs/README.md

 Some other features not found in many other Go ORMs.

-* Finetuned control over relationship loading.
+* Fine-tuned control over relationship loading.
   * Related-Through: Define relationships that cut across multiple tables
   * Related-When: Define relations based on static values (e.g. `WHEN email_confirmed = true`)
   * Loading relationships with left-joins